- Global Komaba

 The GS Student Staff Members are employed to support events organized by the GS/GSA program committee.
 In addition, they planned and hosted regular Lunchtime Gatherings and a Game Night for international and Japanese students during

-Thank you very much to Ayusa, Yuxin, Hayase, Shotaro and Stanley for your contributions!
+Thank you very much to Nayoung, Seiji, Shotaro, Yuina and Yuxin for your contributions!
 You did a great job working in an international team and offered many exchange opportunities for students on Komaba campus.

-Thank you very much to Ayusa, Yuxin, Hayase, Shotaro and Stanley for your contributions!
+Thank you very much to Nayoung, Seiji, Shotaro, Yuina and Yuxin for your contributions!
 You did a great job working in an international team and offered many exchange opportunities for students on Komaba campus.

 Events during 2024S/A